r7uaz0n/jekyll-now/_posts/2017-5-1-day-twenty-three.md

 - Work on this weeks HW
 - Practice JS daily
 - Work on past HW
-- Do another P5.js sketch from the book
+- Do another P5.js example sketch from the book
+- Review some math

 # Perseverance is key!